Artificial intelligence has certainly taken center stage in the last 12 months, especially with ample examples...

 There are several concerns around privacy and security when it comes to several of the AI services in the marketplace.
 Depending on the AI technology itself and whether data is being transmitted out to a centralized processing server outside the hospital, security and privacy can't be overlooked.
 Tools like digital voice assistants can add value if they are rolled out within a hospital setting, but because of the way they capture voice data and process it outside of the hospital environment, as well as a general lack of HIPAA compliance, these solutions simply can't and won't be compliant in their current configuration.

-Similar to any other project a hospital is engaging in, an AI initiative will require the collaboration of several departments to ensure it is successfully implemented.
+Similar to any other project a hospital is engaging in, an AI initiative in healthcare will require the collaboration of several departments to ensure it is successfully implemented.
 As more hospitals implement AI projects, more lessons learned can further be shared among IT departments and other specialties.
 But for now, many are still discovering what AI can do for them.